Renewable and clean energy

 Finland is working together internationally with the Clean Energy Ministerial (CEM) and the Mission Innovation (MI) initiative created alongside CEM.
 Practically all the G20 countries and four of the Nordic countries are involved in these forums.

 CEM has several collaboration initiatives ongoing in the field of clean energy and, based on their own interests, each participating country decides which ones they want to participate and invest in.
 Previously funded by the U.S. Department of Energy, the CEM secretariat has now moved to the IEA and its operations are funded by the CEM states.
-The ninth Clean Energy Ministerial and the third Mission Innovation meeting will be held in Copenhagen and Malmö in May 2018, hosted jointly by the Nordic countries and the European Commission.

 Mission Innovation (MI) is a global initiative announced at the Paris climate conference in 2015.
 Its goal is to increase ecological energy innovations in order to mitigate climate change and secure clean energy sources.
 Finland became a member in September 2016.
 The member countries have pledged to double their research and development funding for clean technology by 2020.